NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 might include package relationships and other annotations that we wish to include for each data file.

-To pre-emptively accommodate this need, we have revised HashStore to store 'metadata', not only 'sysmeta'.
-All metadata files will be stored in the metadata directory, with the permanent address being the SHA-256 hash of the `pid+formatId` and broken up into directory depths and widths as defined by a configuration file 'hashstore.yaml'.
-This configuration file is written by HashStore upon successful verification that a HashStore does not exist.

 Public API
 ~~~~~~~~~~~~~~~~~~~

-While Metacat will primarily handle read/write operations, other services like MetaDig and DataONE MNs may interact with the hashstore directly.
-Below are the public methods implemented in the Python implementation and Java implementation of HashStore.
+While Metacat will primarily handle read/write operations, other services like MetaDig and
+DataONE MNs may interact with the hashstore directly.
+Below are the public methods implemented
+in the Python implementation and Java implementation of HashStore.
 These are pending review and integration into Metacat.

    - (Python) https://github.com/DataONEorg/hashstore
    - (Java) https://github.com/DataONEorg/hashstore-java